0xbeedao/agent-arena/docs/lab-notes.md

 - [ ] possibly refactor model tree into core, actor, arena, scheduler - with DbBase and Job in Core?
   - [ ] Or is it a refactor at a deeper level, making those be top-level packages - agentarea.core, agentarena.scheduler
 - [X] Allow log level overrides in yaml setup file

+Had Claude make a JobService - need to add a send_batch equivalent, and then we can remove the direct queue calls from Arena.
+Note - it should not even extend Model Service - we should directly send to q from the service.

+## 2025-05-15 07:25:42

+I asked ChatGPT for feedback on the project so far, and one of its suggestions was to use an ORM.
+I've resisted, but the main reason I did so was that I find the handling of related objects annoying in most ORMs.

+So I read the docs for SQLAlchemy and it's not so bad.
+But, it interferes with Pydantic.
+Pydantic is for JSON/Model validation and communication, not DB storage.
+Happily, I found [SQLModel](https://pypi.org/project/sqlmodel/), which appears to be exactly what I need.
+It integrates Pydantic and SQLAlchemy and makes it all just declarative.

+I'll end up with fully-instantiated objects that won't need "factory" methods to hydrate them.
+Lovely.
+Also, I'll end up with better DB access without having to pass in handlers for each table.
+It will lead to less coupling and more reusability.

+---

+Also, based on [this Roocode setup doc](https://docs.google.com/document/d/1Ugiyqqa7PXqHTBwgtyhp55Hd-U0GQUuygOGdGbhP8q4/edit?tab=t.u8k2fvg0xbdu) I went ahead and added a new config `core-code` to Roocode, to try as my main coding driver.